 Updated: Apr 23

 This January, I was invited to Oslo to speak at NDC Security.
 For those who don't know NDC Conferences just yet, I would definitely recommend checking them out.

-Unlike submitting a CFP (call for paper), when you're invited to speak you aren't given a specific idea, more general topics, as invitations are based on previous work.
+Unlike submitting a CFP (call for paper), when you're invited to speak here you aren't given a specific point, more general topics.
 This time round was no different.
 I was told it's a Security conference, and to speak about security.
 In order to make this talk have the biggest impact to the audience, I went through my history of IT to IS, and then reviewed my current role of consulting, and I realised I could focus on my motivation for becoming a consultant.
 Bringing Privacy and Ethics to the work place.

 The weekend after presenting, I was sent this tweet by a friend.
 It went to the very core of my talk: we are being trusted with intimate details of our consumers lives, it is our job to respect this privilege, and protect this information properly.